rladies/community/discussion-topics/001-rebranding.md

 We value the community's feedback on this discussion.
 Please see the Readme on the community repository for the full discussion procedure.

+Please do not invite contributors to this discussion on social media.
+The intent is for this discussion to be open only to current or potential members of the R-Ladies community.
+You are welcome to invite contributors via direct messages, email, slack, etc.

 # Moderators

 Shannon Pileggi and ...